-I recorded all audio samples with 2 microphones in stereo ORTF position with coincident capsules, one meter far from my accordion in frontal position.
+I recorded all audio samples with 2 microphones in ORTF position, one meter far from my accordion in frontal position.

 I have used two Schoeps microphones CMC5+MK4; the preamp is a Universal Audio 4-710d.

 There is no added compression or volume changes between takes, just a bit of added reverb (Lexicon room).